liquid-mind/inflection/README.md

 The Inflection API reduces the amount of boilerplate code by (virtually) extending the Java type system with so-called "class views".
 Key appliations include serialization and persistence (e.g., JSON, JPA, Hibernate, etc.) in web applications as well as interface adapters for technical interfaces.

-Please note that this API is still experimental and future versions are likely to break the current contracts.
+For an overview of the concepts, please take a look at this [short presentation](https://www.youtube.com/watch?v=CFK4l2JBCVI).

-Also, please note that this documentation is preliminary at this time and
+Please note that this API is still experimental and future versions may not be fully compatible.

 # Requirements